ArenKDesai/Aren-s-Notes/botany lec.md

 3. **Monocots**: 23% of plants.
 Includes grasses, lilies, and orchids.
 Undergo C4 photosynthesis.
 Monocot / Dicot / Eudicots are all named after the number of **cotyledons** that hold the nutrition in the seed.

+For example, grass has a monocot leaf with parallel veins.
+It has a simple leaf blade and a sheath clasping stem.
 ### Leaf Anatomy

-Grass has a monocot leaf with parallel veins.
-It has a simple leaf blade and a sheath clasping stem.